Local-Modules/modal/readme.md

 ### Structure
 Modal system consists of:

-- manager
+- manager (controls the state)
-- ModalRenderer (for global modals)
+- `ModalsRenderer` (should be in App render, to render global modals registered by `registerModals` method)
-- standaloneModal (use for modals used in specific place)
+- `standaloneModal` (use for modals used in a specific place)

 See examples:
 - [Global modal](#example-of-global-modal)